After completing the course, the student should be able to:

 Identify and motivate appropriate strategies to address healthy dietary behaviours in multicultural populations.

-Critically analyze and synthesize the relation between food and disease, particularly the impact of culture, migration and food environment.
+Critically analyse and synthesize the relation between food and disease, particularly the impact of culture, migration and food environment.

 The course consists of lectures, seminars and individual assignments.